 Towards the end of the year 2020, over 70 million people in America will be in this age category, which unfortunately means there will be even more injuries related to a slip and fall accident.

 The Legal Liability of Slip and Fall Accidents

-If an individual has claimed a premises liability injury than they will have to prove their case through “preponderance of the evidence.”
+If an individual has claimed a premises liability injury then they will have to prove their case through “preponderance of the evidence.”
 What this means is that the victim must be able to show that the defect of the premises had caused their injuries.
-With criminal cases, they will require a larger burden of proof which falls under the court rule of being “beyond a reasonable doubt.”

 The Different Types of Arizona Slip and Fall Accidents

 A slip and fall accident can occur just about anywhere at any given time.
 As with all other personal injury cases, there are specific times and places that these accidents tend to be more common.
 Below are a few examples of slip and fall scenarios or places where slip and fall accidents are more common:

 - Place of work